AndrasKovacs/pny1-assignment/DepTC.md

 ##### 2.1.
 Overview

 Type classes were originally invented (wadler 88, wiki) as a principled and efficiently implementable form of ad-hoc polymorphism.
-However, with the benefit of hindsight I shall emphasize a different aspect in my own short definition:
+I do not aim to provide an introduction to type classes in this article; I assume that the reader is already familiar with them.
+Instead I seek to conceptualize them in a slightly unusual way.
+Thus, my short definition has a different emphasis than ad-hoc polymorphism:

 > **Type classes are systems enabling automatic code generation through constrained search.**